UWSEDS-aut17/groupby/docs/specs.md

 ## User profile

-- **Domain knowledge:** Our user is someone who uses social media (Twitter and/or Facebook) and is therefore familiar with terms that are specific to each platform ("Likes", "Retweets", etc.).
+- **Domain knowledge:** Our user is someone who uses social media and is therefore familiar with terms that are specific to each platform ("Likes", "Retweets", etc.).
 - **Tool access & knowledge:** Our user ...
     - ... uses a digital calendar that can export ICS files
     - ... is comfortable navigating the interfaces of their Twitter, Facebook, LinkedIn, and calendar to export personal data